 Acting and working according to what the evidence indicates to be effective is an important part of taking a public health approach.
 This does not preclude innovation in seeking to improve work, but we should use evidence to inform what elements have been shown to be effective, or ineffective, elsewhere.

-We can suggest a variety of sources to learn about how to use evidence, as well as in accessing evidence, such as evaluation material.
+We can also suggest a variety of sources to learn about how to use evidence, as well as in accessing evidence, such as evaluation material.

 The Early Intervention Foundation hosts a library of evidence, particularly their searchable ‘Guide Book’ to evidence for a range of early intervention work with families.